 White Collar Criminal Defense Attorney in Buffalo, NY

-For public corporations, in almost any corporate crisis corporate officers and managers have become slow-moving targets for prosecutors and regulatory enforcers seeking to criminalize business failure.
-In a pattern that repeats itself constantly, prosecutors use veiled or explicit threats of prosecution of a public corporation as a means to compel the corporation to "offer up" one or more corporate leaders as "scapegoats" for prosecution, in order to save the corporation (or those remaining in control of the company) from being indicted for any crime.
-Ironically, the corporate officer is surrounded by lawyers, but none have the officer's interests as their primary concern.
+In almost any corporate crisis high-ranking executives and managers have become slow-moving targets for prosecutors and regulatory enforcers seeking to criminalize business failure.
+In a pattern that repeats itself constantly, prosecutors use veiled or explicit threats of prosecution to compel the corporation to "offer up" one or more corporate leaders as "scapegoats" for prosecution.
+All of this to save the corporation (or those remaining in control of the company) from being indicted for any crime.

 Professionals in health care, legal, financial, accounting and private businesses and other regulated fields are in much the same boat.
 They may be in a confrontation with investigators and prosecutors who are only looking to find fault, often in disregard of the accepted standards and practices in the business and the good faith of the actors, or who rely for their understanding on disgruntled former employees, or competitors, or a real criminal who is trying to paint others as wrongdoers to earn credits for "cooperation."